aviDms/eazy_etl/examples/load_table_from_google_doc/readme.md

 Having a primary key is good practice.
 The 'report_date' column is used to decide if the row must be appended to the table or updated.
-Hence it is mandatory that this column is part of a unique constraint.
+Hence, it is mandatory that this column is part of a unique constraint.
 It can also be set as the primary key in this case, but it will make a terrible primary key due the the fact that it is a date field.